akassharjun/ShapleyValueFL/README.md

     return metric

 def fed_avg(models):
-    # function to average the model updates, FedAvg for example
+    # function to merge the model updates into one model for evaluation, ex: FedAvg, FedProx
     return model

 # returns a key value pair with the client identifier and it's respective Shapley Value